bitcraze/crazyflie-simulation/README.md

     sys.path.append('../../../../../C/crazyflie-firmware')

 Press play with the simulator and use your keyboard to  control it

-## Crazyflie PC Client
+## External socket control

-Once you've installed the firmware Python bindings (see previous subsection), you can use the Crazyflie PC Client GUI to fly the Webots simulation with a game controller:
+There is also an example that shows controlling the crazyflie with an socket connection.

-1. In webots/worlds/crazyflie_appartement.wbt, change the controller to crazyflie_controller_py_wallfollowing
+Change the controller to `crazyflie_controller_py_socket` and start the simulation.
+Then in a seperate terminal outside of the webots simulator run:

-2. Launch webots and open the crazyflie_appartement.wbt that you just modified
+    python3 webots/controllers/crazyflie_controller_py_socket/socket_control.py

-3. Launch the Crazyflie Python client GUI and select webots as the interface
+You can use the arrow keys and q e w s to control the drone in velocity mode.

 # Gazebo

 *Just mind that this model does not fly properly yet.*

 1- First install gazebo garden: https://ignitionrobotics.org/docs/garden/install

 2- Clone this repo:
     git clone https://github.com/bitcraze/crazyflie_simulation.git

 3- Put this repo in your ~/.bashrc and source it in your terminal